wolfpaulus/static-site-generator/README.md

 pygmentize -S dracula -f html -a .codehilite > ./assets/css/dracula.css
 ```

-The newly created dracula.css file needs to be put into the `post.jinja`, which at the very top now looks like this:
+A link to the newly created dracula.css file still needs to be put into the `post.jinja`, which at the very top, now looks like this:

 ```jinja
 <!DOCTYPE html>
 <html>